 Like so many key words found in our modern bible translations it is helpful to go back to the ancient Greek to find the root of the meaning.
 Once found we can then examine the context in which the word is used.
-By doing this we are better able to have a fuller understanding of the intent of the writer.
+By doing this we are better able to understand more fully the intent of the writer.

-When we hear the term Advocate as it is used in the NRSV translation you heard this morning, it might conjure up an image of Alicia Florrick, the Good Wife standing up to defend those she got assigned in Bond Court for \$200 a pop.
+When we hear the term Advocate as it is used in the NRSV translation you heard this morning, it might conjure up an image of an attorney representing someone in a court of law, or a legal guardian representing someone who has lost the ability to speak for themselves.
 However, in the Hellenistic understanding an advocate was more of a friend or patron, less a professional, who would speak for the accused.

-When we look at the context of how John uses the term parakletos we find associated functions to be the comforter of the disciples after Jesus dies, the teacher of them, testifying on behalf of Jesus, a guide for the disciples into truth and telling them of things to come.
+When we look at the context of how John uses the term parakletos we find associated functions to be the comforter of the disciples after Jesus died, the teacher of them, testifying on behalf of Jesus, a guide for the disciples into truth and telling them of things to come.

 So the parakletos could be translated comforter (as it is in the King James version), teacher, advocate, counselor, helper and guide.
 But none of these on their own is satisfactory and so we can use the Anglicized version paraclete, but even that on its own is mostly unhelpful.
 There is a richness to the term that seems diminished by the word itself.

-In this intimate gathering in the upper room Jesus builds the bridge for them to cross to an understanding that God was not going to forsake them and abandon them.
-They were to cross into a new relationship with Jesus who would come in the form of the Holy Spirit to resume the same kind of close relationship they had before he died.
+In the intimate gathering in the upper room Jesus built the bridge of hope for them to cross toward an understanding that God would not forsake them nor abandon them.
+They were to cross into a new relationship with God the Father and Jesus the Son, who would come in the form of the Holy Spirit to resume the same kind of close relationship they had before he died.
 This relationship was going to last forever.

 So we return to that little word "in."
-Jesus promises that in the days after his resurrection, they will see him and their hearts and eyes will be opened to him in this new relationship.
-In this new relationship they will know that Jesus was of the Father, Jesus is in the Father and that they are in Jesus as he is now in them.
-Their experience in this new relationship will deepen their understanding of Jesus as their faith deepens through lives of living truthfully to the commandments.
+Jesus promised that in the days after his resurrection, they would see him and their hearts and eyes would be opened to him in this new relationship.
+In this new relationship they would know that Jesus was of the Father, Jesus is in the Father and that they are in Jesus as he is now in them.
+Their experience in this new relationship would deepen their understanding of Jesus as their faith deepened through lives lived truthfully to the commandments. - not apart from but internal, combined with.

-When we love Jesus and live lives adhering to his commandments we will deepen our experience of Jesus living in us.
+When we love Jesus and live lives adhering to his commandments we deepen our experience of Jesus living in us.
 In our prayer life, in our worshipping life, in our solitude and quiet time, in our family life and in our lives with friends.
 In these relationships we will find the Paraclete at work in us.

-When we gather together, the power of the Paraclete being in us, and our experience of Jesus in us through the Holy Spirit, helps us deepen our spiritual lives and amplifies the power of the Holy Spirit amongst us.
+When we gather together, the power of the Paraclete being in us, and our experience of God and Jesus in us through the Holy Spirit, helps us deepen our spiritual lives and amplifies the power of the Holy Spirit amongst us.